VFPX/IntelliSenseX/README.md

 [Back to top](#top)
 ---
 ### <a name="SampleFieldsSQL"></a>Fields from a SQL Server table
-The fields from an SQL Server table ("soheader"&rdquo;" in the example below) can be displayed.
+The fields from an SQL Server table ("soheader" in the example below) can be displayed.
 This requires customization of a plug-in PRG (managed by Thor) that accesses the structure of the table.
 This can be done a few different ways, including using SQLColumns() or accessing a dictionary of the fields and in an SQL database.
 This feature is ***only*** available if you do some customization so that you can return to Intellisense a list of field names associated with a given SQL table name ("soheader" in the example).
 See the Intellisense PRG in [Thor Plug-In Prgs](https://github.com/VFPX/Thor/blob/master/Docs/Thor_add_plugins.md).

 ![](documents/images/Thor_IntellisenseX_Examples_SNAGHTMLf871ea8.png)